 Stress Testing

 Use built in utilities to process tap events over and over again.
 Stress for the overall system can also be demonstrated by driving an xConnect system level stress test.

+Rfidtest –l This will exercise the RFID functionality

+Use rfidtest –help for complete list of commands

+Another way to make the device perform lots of reads then set the test_loop mode to on by using REST command /PUT /rfid/options?test_loop=on

 Performance Testing